 Stop in for one of their fabulous steak sandwiches!

-Just 8 kilometres south of the Marbles you will find this quirky little hotel.
-There’s a range of accommodation to suit most people’s needs and it’s a friendly little place to drop in for a meal and stay the night.
+Just 8 kilometres south of the Marbles you will find this quirky little outback hotel.
+The Devils Marbles Hotel has a range of accommodation to suit most people’s needs.
+It’s a friendly little place to drop in for a meal and stay the night.

 Camp at the Devils Marbles